google/guava/README.md

 is widely used on most Java projects within Google, and widely used by many other companies as well.

-Guava comes in two flavors.
+Guava comes in two flavors:

 *   The JRE flavor requires JDK 1.8 or higher.
-*   If you need support for JDK 1.7 or Android, use the Android flavor.
+*   If you need support for Android, use the Android flavor.
 You can find the Android Guava source in the [`android` directory].

 [`android` directory]: https://github.com/google/guava/tree/master/android